mbakler/Deep-convolutional-GAN-for-CIFAR-10-dataset/README.md

 # Deep-convolutional-GAN-for-CIFAR-10-dataset
-A jupyter notebook 9mplementing a convolutional GAN network with feature matching using CIFAR-10 dataset for a university course.
+A jupyter notebook implementing a convolutional GAN network with feature matching using CIFAR-10 dataset for a university course.